 Data such as test scores or order priority lends itself to analysis by weighted average.
-Perhaps you are looking at the average priority of all orders across product types and want to weight that priority by order volume, so that higher-volume products receive a higher priority score.
+Perhaps you are looking at the average priority of all orders across product types and want to weigh that priority by order volume, so that higher-volume products receive a higher priority score.
 You might use that weighted average priority score to optimize your supply chain for high-volume, high-priority products.
-Here we do just that using Superstore Sales data:
+Here we do just that using Superstore sales data:

 Here we again use WINDOW_SUM to calculate a weight for each category and then apply that to the priority score.

 7. Grouping by a calculation

 If you are managing a company's shipping operations you may be interested in why products’ shipping costs are higher than average.
 You can compute the average across a window and use that in a calculation to group and color values.

 8. Number of incidents over a moving range

 Diverse scenarios such as retail or intelligence often involve the number of times an event has occurred within a window.
 For example, one suspicious event may be an anomaly, but if it happens more than n times in x days, then it warrants investigation.